Loading...

 What is FTP?
 An Introduction to File Transfer Protocol

-FTP, which stands for File Transfer Protocol, is a commonly used protocol for transferring files.
-Web admins, developers, and system administrators widely use this protocol to transfer large files, such as website files, images, and videos, between their local computers and hosting accounts.
+FTP, which stands for File Transfer Protocol, is a standardized network protocol for transferring files between a client and a server on a computer network.
+Web admins, web developers, and system administrators commonly use this protocol for large file transfers, such as website files, images, and videos, between their local computers and hosting accounts.

 If you don't know how to use FTP, don't worry.
 We're here to help you.